 Q: What are you working on at the moment?

 A: Various client mixes.
-A music project called “The Felix” and helping delvelop material for a Los Angeles based talent.
+A music project called “The Felix” and helping delvelop material for various talent with my production crew.

 Q: What do you like most about your job?